AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 ## Intro

 Welcome to the Azul Systems Evaluation Lab for the Azul Intelligence Cloud (IC).
-This repo will help you quickly get started with IC and saome of its key features.
+This repo will help you quickly get started with IC and some of its key features.

 The lab uses a version of the Petclinic application as the target.
 Azul has added a few additional packages and classes to the application for demonstration purposes.
 All of the source code is included in the repository.